orangemn6/docs/content/robotics-test.md

 b.
 Prioritizing tasks to maximize points within the match timeframe
 c.
 Coding an autonomous program in Java
 d.
 Applying for the Control Award during judging

+**Extra Credit:** Choose 2 things that you learned that you want to be brought up at our next meeting.